matthewReff/Slay-AI/README.md

 # Setup
 ## Installing

-Grab your SlayTheSpire game folder, and copy in the base directory. ("." relative to this readme)
+Grab your SlayTheSpire game folder, and copy in this repository's base directory. ("." relative to this readme)

 Add executation permissions on the install script ```$ chmod +x install-mods.sh```